Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 ...
 ```

-With this UFS configuration, Alluxio uses the specified S3 bucket as its UnderFileSystem (UFS).
+With this UFS configuration, Alluxio uses the specified S3 bucket as its under file system (UFS).
 We can check whether this file exists in the S3 bucket.

 However, the directory doesn't exist on S3!
 By default, Alluxio will write data only into
 Alluxio space, not to the UFS.
 However, we can tell Alluxio to persist the file from Alluxio space to the UFS.
 The shell command
 `persist` will do just that.

 ```bash